okami101/vuetify-admin/packages/docs/guide/tutorial.md

 </script>
 ```

-Next recreate `Show`, `Edit` and `Create` as you have done for above `posts`.

 ## Show pages

 Main use of show pages is to display full resource information, associated to various global actions.
-It's mainly composed of component infector, aka `VaShow` that wil inject current resource item to display through all `VaField` components.
+It's mainly composed of component injector, aka `VaShow` that wil inject current resource item to display through all `VaField` components.
 Similarly as above fields for `VaDataTable`, we must use specific `source` prop for property value to fetch as well as `type` for define the best suited field for format the value.
 All others attributes will be merge to under field component.
 See next show user page :

 **`src/resources/users/Show.vue`**